digital-botanical-gardens-initiative/dendron-dbgi/vault/methodology.sample-tracking.openbis.md

 Indeed they are no id field in the OBSERVATION schema (https://openbis-dbgi.labnotebook.ch/openbis/webapp/openbis-ng-ui/#/object-type/OBSERVATION)
 Should the headers match exactly ?
-Should ALL fields be present ?
+- yes Should ALL fields be present ?
+- NO if they aren't defined as mandatory in the Object type/OBSERVATION
-TSV import mention (deprecated) will this not be supported in the future ?
+- TSV import mention (deprecated) will this not be supported in the future ?

+# Todo

+- create a schema of the tables we want to connect
+- minimal example
+- excel sheet for each table
+- property name / property type

+CODE is UPPERCASE and _instead of space no special chracter label should match the header
+Descrption : free text
+DATA TYPE: their is a list

+# Implementation of one to many and many to many
+To be handled through pyBIS